 Check out the CES 2018 demonstration to see a few of these features put through their paces:

 How do I use it?

 As it's unreleased, user-friendliness is still an open question.
 However, you can probably expect it to be similar to the X-Star, which also has a remote with an OLED screen.
 To get the most out of it you'll definitely have to download the Autel Explorer app, though you'll be able to control it with the remote alone if you want to.
-There will definitely be some YouTube walkthroughs coming out once the drone goes on sale, so if you find flying the Evo a bit intimidating, never fear!
+There will definitely be some YouTube walkthroughs coming out once the drone goes on sale (you can actually pre-order now at several places), so if you find flying the Evo a bit intimidating, never fear!
 Help will come.

 The Autel Evo drone is definitely being marketed as a DJI Mavic competitor, and if you look up comparisons on the specs it seems that, at least on paper, it does indeed edge out the Mavic on almost every front.
 The camera has 60 FPS versus 30 on the Mavic.
 It's a little faster, lasts a little longer, and has better range.
 It's got collision avoidance in the front and the back, while the Mavic only has the front.
 The controller can stream you video via the OLED screen while the Mavic only shows flight data.